U.S. News Rankings

 |Ranking score and category|

-At the University of Nevada—Las Vegas, or UNLV, as it’s known, students live, work, and play in one of the most frequently visited destinations in the country.
-Students can check out more than 250 student organizations, participate in the school’s large community of fraternities and sororities, or join or cheer for the UNLV Rebels athletic teams, which compete in the NCAA Division I Mountain West Conference.
-There may also be research opportunities through the university’s many academic hubs, including the Center for Gaming Research, the Center for Information and Communication Technology, and the Arnold Shaw Center for Popular Music.
+At the University of Nevada—Las Vegas, or UNLV, as it's known, students live, work and play in one of the most frequently visited destinations in the country.
+Students can check out more than 250 student organizations, participate in the school's large community of fraternities and sororities and join or cheer for the UNLV Rebels athletic teams, which compete in the NCAA Division I Mountain West Conference.
+There are also research opportunities through the university's many academic hubs, including the Center for Gaming Research, the Center for Information and Communication Technology and the Arnold Shaw Popular Music Research Center.

 |School mission and unique qualities (as provided by the school):|